| BWV 69 Lobe den Herrn, meine Seele I

 And he sustains us yet.

-Where can one find a single creature now
+Where do we but a single creature find

 Which doth for sustenance yet lack?